dart-lang/site-www/src/content/tools/pub/cmd/pub-unpack.md

 ### `--output=<dir>` or `-o <dir>` {:#output-option}

 By default, extract the package to the current directory (`.`).
-To change the directory the package are extracted to, specify the desired output directory with the `--output` option.
+To change the directory the package is extracted to, specify the desired output directory with the `--output` option.

 For example, the following commands unpacks the